ci-blox/Ignition-Go/README.md

 8. Create an empty mysql db
 Example: use HeidiSQL and create both a database and a user with privileges to new database

-9. Go to http://[your web root from step 5]/install/init in your browser to finish using install wizard eg if you had created virtual host igotestlocal.com, then go to http://igotestlocal.com/install/init in your browser
+9. Go to http://[your web root from step 7]/install/init in your browser to finish using install wizard eg if you had created virtual host igotestlocal.com, then go to http://igotestlocal.com/install/init in your browser

 ### Features

-Ignition Go will be a jumpstart for your rapid development:
+Ignition Go is a jumpstart for your rapid development:
 * Multi-faceted (e.g. Frontend Website, Authorized User Area, Admin Panel, and API) website in a single application
 * Modular design using CodeIgniter HMVC extension
 * Custom config files (sites.php, locale.php) for easy configuration of website behavior
+* Frontend with multiple themes (with over 16 free Bootswatch themes)
 * Admin Panel with AdminLTE v2 theme
 * Includes usage of [Sortable](http://rubaxa.github.io/Sortable/) library and many other 3rd party optional libraries via Bower, Composer, or NPM
 * API Site to handle RESTful endpoints